mrahhal/mr-scroll/packages/css-theming/README.md

 This is the [css-theming](https://github.com/mrahhal/css-theming) support package.
 [Check here](../..) (root of this repo) for an overview on mr-scroll.

-This package styles the scrollbar according to the active theme when using [css-theming](https://github.com/mrahhal/css-theming).
+This package styles the scroll (thumb, etc) according to the active theme when using [css-theming](https://github.com/mrahhal/css-theming).

 ## Install